-You must show proof of immunization (shots) or an appointment for immunization for every pre-school child in your family who is on the TAFDC grant.
+When pandemic rules are not in place, you must show proof of immunization (shots) or an appointment for immunization for every pre-school child in your family who is on the TAFDC grant.
 Proof includes a note from the doctor (on letterhead), a copy of a bill for a well-child visit, or a DTA form signed by your doctor.
 You can also meet the immunization rules if DTA pays for licensed child care or you have a statement from a Head Start or licensed child care program that the child is enrolled.
-106 C.M.R. § 203.800.
-See Being excluded from the assistance unit on the consequences of sanctions for not meeting the immunization requirements.
+106 C.M.R. § 703.160.
+See What happens if you are excluded from the assistance unit? on the consequences of sanctions for not meeting the immunization requirements.

 The state is supposed to make sure you can get your child’s shots.
 Be sure to tell your DTA worker if you are having trouble scheduling an appointment for shots or getting the doctor to verify that your child’s shots are up to date.

-- The immunization requirement does not apply to children who are not on the grant because they get SSI benefits, or because of their non-citizen status.
+- The immunization requirement does not apply to children who are not on the grant because they get SSI benefits or because of their immigrant status.